cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 case, you can take full control of the startup probe by specifying custom parameters in the `.spec.probes.startup` stanza.
 Note that defining this stanza will override the default behavior, including the use of `startDelay`.

 !!!
+Warning
+    Ensure that any custom probe settings are aligned with your cluster’s operational requirements to prevent unintended disruptions.

+!!!
 Info
     For detailed information about probe configuration, refer to the